 As your baby grows, they’ll eventually need to transition out of swaddling.
 Rather than stopping cold turkey, try a gradual transition.
 Start by leaving one arm out, then both, and eventually remove the swaddle altogether.
 This gentle approach can make the change less jarring for your baby.

 The Top 5 Most Common Swaddling Mistakes

-Swaddling too tightly: Swaddling too tightly can restrict the baby’s breathing and movement, leading to discomfort or even suffocation.
+Swaddling too tightly: As touched on previously, waddling too tightly can restrict the baby’s breathing and movement, leading to discomfort or even suffocation.
 It is important to ensure that the swaddle is snug enough to prevent the baby from wriggling out of it, but not so tight that it restricts breathing or movement.

 Swaddling too loosely: On the other hand, swaddling too loosely can also be dangerous as it can cause the blanket to unravel and become a suffocation hazard.
 Make sure that the swaddle is wrapped snugly around the baby’s body, but not so tight that it restricts movement or breathing.

 Ignoring the Startle Reflex: Babies have a startle reflex, known as the Moro reflex.
 If both arms are swaddled to the baby’s side, it could result in restless sleep for your little one — and no one wants that!
 Consider using an ‘arms up’ or ‘arms out’ swaddle method, especially for older babies.

 Swaddling too long: Swaddling is typically recommended for newborns up to around two months old, after which it can impede the baby’s development by restricting movement.
 After this point, it is best to transition to a sleeping bag or other sleepwear that allows for more freedom of movement.